Front Matter Defaults

 defaults key to the

 bridgetown.config.yml file in your project’s root folder.

 Let’s say that you want to add a default layout to all pages and posts in your site.
 You would add this to your

-scope.
-Since the path is set as an empty string, it will apply to all files in your project.
-You probably don’t want to set a layout on every file in your project - like css files, for example - so you can also specify a
+You probably don’t want to set a layout on every file in your project, so you can also specify a

-Now, this will only set the layout for files where the type is
+This will only set the layout for resources in the

 With these defaults, all pages would use the

 my-site layout.
 Any html files that exist in the

 project layout, if it exists.
 Those files will also have the